-Contributions to the Penn State Media Association help enhance student life.
+Contributions to the Penn State Media Alumni Interest Group enhance student life.
 As a donor, your gift will work to support students directly through scholarship assistance in the form of the Michael D. Walsh Student Broadcasters Trustee Scholarship, while also supporting their operational needs through the Robert K. Zimmerman Endowment for Student Broadcasting and Centre Foundation’s John Raynar Penn State Media Leadership Fund.

 One Time General/Recurring Gift to Penn State